Want the perfect workout program?

 5 |

-We will cover the best 3 of these 5 workout splits for women.
+We're about to cover the best 3 workout splits for women.
 As you may have guessed, the bro split probably isn't an excellent choice for most women (and most men*).
 The other routine that we won't go into detail about is the push-pull leg split, as we think most women are suited better to the first 3 workout splits listed above.

-Now that we covered some of the differences between men and women in response to resistance training, we will go over the three best workout splits for women.
+Now that we covered the five most popular splits, in general, we will go over the three best workout splits for women.

-A full-body workout split isn't exactly a split, as you aren't splitting anything, you are training your full body.
-The routine will involve you training muscles in both your upper and lower body during the same session.
+A full-body workout split involves training muscles in both your upper and lower body during the same session.

 With full-body workouts, you'll use mostly compound exercises that cover all the muscles in the body instead of working each body part separately.
 The goal here is to work the entire body in a regular workout session that doesn't take excessive time.